Th0rOnDoR/squareFinding/README.md

 # Usage

-Nothing, to be honest it is useless.
-But, a better version (something done by a professional, someone who is not in a high school but in an engineer school) can be used in many ways, finding a house from the sky, find doors in a house for someone blind, it could be used to find a lot of things for someone who can’t do it by himself .
+Nothing, i don't find how this version could be used.
+But, a better version (something done by a professional, someone who has more experience than me) can be used in many ways, finding a house from the sky, find doors in a house for someone blind, it could be used to find a lot of things for someone who can’t do it by himself .